-The village got its name from a giant stingray, that once lived in a deep pool found in Shawarwaoro wa'o (river) that flows through the village.
-It was a sensitive site with a spirit keeper but the early settlers had to make it spiritually safe (close it down).
-They even had to kill the giant stingray (Potarudu).
-The village was also called Ambrose in the early 20th century after the first Toshao of the village.
+The village got its name from a giant stingray, that once lived in a deep pool found in Sawariwau river.
+The was a sensitive site with a spirit keeper but the early settlers had to close it down and they even had to kill the giant stingray (Potarudu).
+The village was also called Ambrose in the early 19th century but it was just named after the first Toshao of the village.
 The village is located in South Central Rupununi, region nine.

-The Potarii Naawa village population in 2017 is six hundred sixty-three (663) persons.
-Most persons are Wapichan and some are Macushi.
+Potarinau Village population for 2017 is six hundred sixty-three (663) persons, most persons are Wapichaunas and some are Macushi.

-Potarii Naawa Village has a land title which covers a portion of our community lands, but a large part of our customary land remains without title and is insecure.
+Potarinau Village has a land title which covers a portion of our community lands, but a large part of our customary land remains with out title and is insecure.
 The Village Council has submitted a formal application for extension of our land title in accordance with the Amerindian act 2006.
-The application is the subject of formal talks with the Government of Guyana, which are ongoing.
+The application is the subject of formal talks with the Government of Guyana, which are ongoing in 2017.

 4. Austin Isaacs